Spring Clean Your Relationships

 This option involves identifying and permanently addressing the deepest subconscious causes of your disempowering personal and professional relationships.
 It is important to identify all the disempowering dynamics between you and each of those people.
 By the way, there are hundreds of possible disempowering dynamics and my job is to quickly and accurately identify these with you.

 Then we can fully address the deepest causes without you needing to talk about the past, refer to or work with any memories.
 This is ideal because often there are major emotions and traumas in the past, and the mere mention of these past memories can trigger all the emotions and trauma again.
-So we avoid working with any memories at all.
+So we avoid working with memories.

 Imagine never again attracting disempowering behaviours and people, and only having empowering ones instead!